freemjstudio/freemjstudio/README.md

 <h3 align="center">
 Hi !
 This is Minjee Woo

-I'm a application developer who is also interested in infrastructure
+I'm an application developer who is also interested in infrastructure
 </h3>